mbaumer/us_hep_funding/docs/_states/ME.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  22  NSF MPS grants, totalling  $4,996,977.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+22 NSF MPS grants, totalling $4,996,977.00

                                        Amount ($)
 Institution
 UNIVERSITY OF MAINE SYSTEM                2736852